 The principle of court independence means a particular judge’s ability to make a decision without any influence, only through the prism of his own analysis, knowledge, requirements of law and internal conviction.
-Judicial independence is the system where no one can influence its functioning, restrict or limit its influence, except in a way that is expressly provided for by law.

 Key achievements of recent years:

 - Neutralization of direct political influence on judge’s career.
 Both Parliament (Verkhovna Rada) and President are suspended from making decisions on appointment and career progression of judges.